 With that said, here is a checklist of 10 items that you should complete before you set your site out upon the world!

-Remember – your site is a reflection on you as a person.
+Remember – your site is a reflection on you as a person or your business.
 Take some pride!

 #1 I’ve cleaned the default site:

 I’ve deleted all default posts and links including the “Hello World” post, and “Sample Page.”

 I’ve deleted default categories and tags and created relevant categories and tags, including Description text for each.
 I’ve changed the “Uncategorized” to something useful and searchable.

 I’ve deleted or deactivated default plug-ins that I’m not using.